 The very first thing Jesus preached was, “Repent, because the kingdom of heaven has come near! ” (Matthew 4:17).
 The verse before (verse 16) helps underscore what he says, quoting the prophecy from Isaiah about Jesus, “The people who live in darkness have seen a great light, and for those living in the shadowland of death, light has dawned.”

-Going back to the story of Jonah above, we see a pattern of repentance.
-Jonah decided to go one way, God convinced him to get back on the path he was called to – to change his mind and direction.
-The men on the boat believed in many gods, but came to believe in and commit to Jonah’s God because of their experience in the boat – they took action – tossing Jonah, giving sacrifices, and making vows.
+Jonah decided to go one way, God convinced him to literally change direction and go God’s way.
+The men on the boat believed in many gods.
+They changed their minds and came to believe in and commit to Jonah’s God.
+Then, they acted on their new beliefs – tossing Jonah, giving sacrifices, and making vows to God.

-Let go of your old way of thinking and believe that repentance means being convinced of a new way.
-It’s a little “meta” isn’t it?
-God is challenging you to taste and see that He is good (Psalm 34:8).
-He wants you to trust in His truth and ways and not on your old ways of thinking (Proverbs 3:5).
+When God calls us to repentance, He is challenging us to taste and see that He is good (Psalm 34:8).
+He wants us to trust in His truth and ways and not on our old ways of thinking (Proverbs 3:5).
 This is why we find repentance so often paired with faith.

 Repentance is an invitation to transformation – from going your own way to going God’s way.

 By this definition, I find myself in a regular pattern of repentance.
-Through Bible study, community, and prayer God continues to transform my perspective, to change my mind, and to convince me of better ways to live.
+Through Bible study, community, and prayer God continues to transform my perspective, to change my mind, and to convince me that God’s way is better and the way to live.

 Is this blog post on repentance helpful to you?
 Pin it for later!